Nasal Delivery of Peptide Nanofibers for Acute Ischaemic Stroke

 Our ‘How to Apply’ page offers further guidance on the PhD application process.

-Please note, to be considered for this self-funded PhD opportunity you must quote project code PHBM4810219 when applying.
+To be considered for this self-funded PhD opportunity quote project code PHBM4810219 when applying.